📝 Inventory management & stock control · ⏱️ 2 min read

 Why does this lower your food costs?

-• Less waste: Leftovers from one dish you use in another
+• Waste reduction: Leftovers from one dish transfer to another

 Restaurant without cross-utilization: